 How to Drop One or More Columns in Python Pandas

-How to Convert string to UTF-8 in Python
+How to Lock File in Python

-How to Extract data from JSON File in Python
+How to Execute Shell Command from Python

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.